Getting started with Instagram Ads for your business

 You can run four types of ads on Instagram:

 a.
-Picture – These are simple one-image ads that you can set up once you have an ad banner ready.
+Photo – These are simple one-image ads that you can set up once you have an ad banner ready.
 Ensure you have the right aspect ratio, so your ad is flawless and viewers can focus on the content.
-These ads allow you to fill in two lines of content, and add a CTA button.
+These ads allow you to fill in two lines of content and add a CTA button.

 b.
-Video – With a 60 second length and 4GB of space, you can run a full-fledged video advertisement on Instagram to really capture your audience.
+Video – With a 60-second length and 4GB of space, you can run a full-fledged video advertisement on Instagram to really capture your audience.
 Don’t worry, for more details on the size and resolution requirements, Facebook has you covered here.
+You can now also upload video ads as long as 120-seconds in landscape and square format.

 c.
-Carousal – An extended version of picture ads, carousal helps you display many images in a row, with the option for the user to swipe through and see all the ad banners.
-You can include up to 10 images here, with the same aspect ratio requirement as the picture ads.
+Carousal – An extended version of picture or video ads, carousal helps you display many images/videos in a row, with the option for the user to swipe through and see all the ad banners.
+You can include up to 10 slides of images or videos here, with the same aspect ratio requirement as the picture ads.

 d.
 Stories – Why not slide into their Stories and give them an eye-full of your brand?
-That’s probably why Instagram Stories has over 200 million visits everyday—cause it works!
+That’s probably why Instagram Stories has over 500 millions of visits every day—cause it works!
 And it’s fairly easy to navigate from set-up to swipe-up!

 How to set up an Instagram ad with Facebook Ad Manager